RESTEDClient/RESTED/README.md

 **Please develop on the react-rewrite branch.**
 This is where all the magic happens.
 Eventually it will be merged into the _next_ branch, but until it is stable, this is the place to be.

+### Tests

+To run the tests, run one of the following commands.

+    npm run test
+    npm run test:watch

+If you get snapshot mismatches, inspect the changes, and if they look OK, run this command:

+    npm run test:snapshot

+You can use Chrome's debugger if you need to inspect any part of a test.
+Simply place a `debugger;` statement where you want the debugger to start and run the following command.
+Then open the provided URL in Chrome.

+    npm run test:watch